dainst/idai-field/README.md

 ### E2E - Testing

-Note that a proper build is necessary for this to work.
+Note that, asides from the existence of config files (see [here](#Configuration), a prior build is necessary for the e2e tests to work.
 So make sure you build the source using one of the following two commands.
 While the first one builds and tests, the second one can be used to skip testing.